ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 dren. &quot;And now, said he, &#x27;if we could edu­
 cate only one class of our children, we would
 choose the girls; for when they become moth­
-ers, they would educate the sons.
+ers, they would educate the sons.&quot;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mimtptc:batch_mimtptc_beulah_ver01:data:sn85033637:00415668144:1856040801:0926/pct:65.072464,63.929369,13.710145,10.073396/!600,600/0/default.jpg"/>
 </td>